-Career Development Services Inc. wants you to know that “although COVID-19 has made a big mess, CDS is here to help pick up the pieces with you.
+Career Development Services (CDS) wants you to know that although COVID-19 has made a big mess, CDS is here to help pick up the pieces with you.

-We have professional counsellors and career practitioners to support you through your journey.
+Changing careers?
+Looking for work?
+We can help!
+We have professional career counsellors and career practitioners to support you through your journey.

-We continue to update our job board online at www.cdspei.ca and to provide assistance with applications for funding for wage subsidies and training.
+We continue to update our Job Board & Job Help Centre online at www.cdspei.ca and to provide assistance with applications for funding for wage subsidies and training.